pros and cons of porcelain countertops

 Have you chosen porcelain as your go-to material for your countertops?
 Do you want to know whether porcelain is good for countertops and the pros and cons of porcelain countertops?

-Porcelain may not be the most used material for countertops but its popularity is rising.
+Porcelain may not be the most used material for countertops, but its popularity is rising.
 Why?
-Well, firstly because it is much stronger than granite and is almost as hard as quartz.
+First, it is much stronger than granite and almost as hard as quartz.

 In this article, we will detail the pros and cons of porcelain kitchen countertops, their durability, and where you can buy them.